 Now let us discuss the physical origin of the ultrasoft mode for clarifying its possible universality or robustness at high temperature.
-In Ref.
-[7], a suggestion was given that the spontaneously broken supersymmetry at finite T, which can be assigned in QCD at the vanishing coupling constant, would be the origin of this mode, and the ultrasoft mode was interpreted as a (quasi-) goldstino mode [7].
-However, the present work shows that this interpretation cannot be accepted because the ultrasoft mode does appear in the same mechanism as in Ref.
-[7], although Yukawa theory does not have supersymmetry even at g = 0.
-Kitazawa et al. argued that the level repulsion due to the Landau damping causes the three-peak structure in Ref.
-[4], though in the case where a massless fermion is coupled with a massive boson and thus the fermion-boson mass difference squared δm^2 is nonzero.
-Indeed a finite δm^2 plays an important role in the appearance of the ultrasoft mode even when the boson is massless, because it ensures the smoothness of the self-energy at the origin: As discussed in Introduction, the real part of the self-energy vanishes at the origin from the symmetry for the massless fermion.
-The residue of the pole is proportional to $(\delta m^2)^2$ and vanishes if $\delta m^2 = 0$.
-In the present work, the mass difference squared is a result by taking into account the effects beyond the HTL approximation and found to be $\delta m^2 \sim g^2 T^2$.
+As mentioned in the Introduction, an ultrasoft fermionic mode with a vanishing mass can appear as a phonino associated with the spontaneously broken supersymmetry at finite T [7, 8, 9]: In the massive Wess-Zumino model, the supersymmetric cancellation of the fermion mass is essential to make the phonino excitation [8].
+In fact, the massless fermionic mode is realized as a consequence of an exact cancellation of the self-energy with the finite bare mass at the vanishing external momentum due to the spontaneous breaking of supersymmetry.
+This is quite in contrast to the case of the Yukawa model dealt in the present work, where the ultrasoft fermionic modes do not appear when the fermion mass is large.
+This means that the ultrasoft fermionic mode like the phonino can appear even in a nonsupersymmetric model like the Yukawa model, and there the masslessness of the fermion is an essential ingredient in realizing it.
+Nevertheless it is interesting that such an exotic fermionic mode can appear both in supersymmetric and nonsupersymmetric models with quite different mechanisms at high temperature.
+For getting further intuition into the possible mechanism for realizing the ultrasoft fermionic mode in the Yukawa model, it is noted that Kitazawa et al. argued that the level repulsion due to the Landau damping causes the three-peak structure in Ref.
+[4], though in the case where a massless fermion is coupled with a massive boson and thus the fermion-boson mass difference squared $\delta m^2$ is nonzero.
+Indeed a finite $\delta m^2$ plays an important role in the appearance of the ultrasoft mode even when the boson is massless because it ensures the smoothness of the self-energy at the origin: As discussed in Introduction, the real part of the self-energy vanishes at the origin from the symmetry for the massless fermion.
+The residue of the pole is proportional to $(\delta m^2)^2$ and vanishes if $\delta m^2 = 0$ .
+In the present work, the mass difference squared is a result by taking into account the effects beyond the HTL approximation and found to be $\delta m^2 \sim q^2 T^2$ .
 The mass difference in turn causes the smallness of the imaginary part: The imaginary part of the self-energy can originate from the boson emission, the Landau damping, and the imaginary part $(\zeta{f,b})$ of the dressed propagators obtained beyond the HTL approximation.
 The former two contributions are found to be zero at the origin [4, 6] due to the nonzero mass difference or kinematics at the one-loop order.
-Therefore, the leading contribution of the imaginary part is solely given by the damping rates of the hard particles of order $g^4T \ln g^{-1}$.
+Therefore, the leading contribution of the imaginary part is solely given by the damping rates of the hard particles of order $g^4T \ln g^{-1}$ .
 As a result, the ultrasoft fermionic mode appears as the sharp peak at the origin with a small residue.